idaholab/moose/modules/doc/content/getting_started/installation/moose_conda_binary.md

 moose --copy-inputs reactor_workshop
 ```

+!alert! note
+Take note of the information being displayed in the output. `moose` is alerting to the directory
+structure it created.
+Which can sometimes not represent the exact wordage you provided as arguments.
+!alert-end!

-With the reactor module's examples/inputs/tests copied, move into reactor workshop directory and
+With the reactor module's examples and inputs copied, move into the reactor workshop directory and
 instruct `moose` to run the tests:

 ```bash